allenjedb/allenjedb.github.io/_posts/2022-07-27-NoName-Writeup.md

 ## Port 80 Enumeration

-- Enum with Nikto and Gobuster
-- Nikto did not return anthing interesting
-- Gobuster returned `admin` and `superadmin.php`
+- I started with my usual enumeration of http with Nikto and Gobuster.
+Nikto did not return anthing interesting while Gobuster returned `admin` and `superadmin.php`
-    - `admin` only has pictures no functionality
+    - `admin` only has pictures posted with no functionality
-    - `superadmin.php` looks like we can ping any IP address
+    - `superadmin.php` looks more interesting as looks like there is some ping functionality that we can play with.

 ![image](\assets\images\noname-pg\2022-07-27-15-23-21.png)

-- Checking burp request
+- Intercepting the request with burp we can see two parameters `pinger` and `submitt`. `pinger` looks really interesting and is screaming command injection :p

 ![](\assets\images\noname-pg\2022-07-27-15-42-17.png)

 - Trying command injection with `sleep` command.
-    - `;` `&` did not work but `|` worked
+    - I tried `;` and `&` but did not work, while trying `|` worked

 ![](\assets\images\noname-pg\2022-07-27-15-43-36.png)

-- As we can see from the bottom of the screenshot we were able to successfully inject the `sleep` command for five seconds.
+- As we can see from the bottom of the screenshot we were able to successfully inject the `sleep` command resulting for a 5 second delay in the response.

-- Tried some basic reverse shell. but did not work.
+    - As we have confirmed the command injection vulnerability we can now try some basic [reverse shell payload](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).
+I tried the bash, nc, and python payloads but nothing worked.
-- tried `ls` and also did not return anything
-- tried `cat superadmin.php`
+    - I also tried `ls`, `pwd`, and `cat /etc/passwd` but it also did not return anything, so I tried `cat superadmin.php` and the response returned the following:

 ```php
 <?php